-Walnuts are the world’s healthiest nut.
+Walnuts are one of the world’s healthiest nuts.
 They pack more nutrients and antioxidants than all other nut varieties.

 Walnuts originated in ancient Persia before spreading across the world.
 They became a popular item on trade routes and were often gifted to royalty.
 The Romans thought the nut would counteract poison and treat skin conditions, while in Traditional Chinese Medicine they’re used to:

 - Nourish the blood

 - Promote gastrointestinal health

 Modern scientists have found evidence to support many of these claims.
 While studies have traditionally focused on the benefits of the whole nut, newer research suggests that pressing it into walnut oil retains its health-boosting effects.

 Walnut oil is available at most grocery stores and is primarily used as a finishing oil to add flavor to recipes, sauces, and dressings.
 It’s can be used for pan frying, but try to avoid cooking it at too high of a temperature.
 At its smoking point, around 320°F, it can lose some nutrients and develop a bitter taste.

 - Protein: 0 grams

 Walnut oil is also high in selenium.
 This antioxidant supports healthy thyroid function and may reduce your risk of cognitive decline, heart disease, and cancer.